The Road to Benchmarked MITRE ATT&CK Alignment: Threat Resilience Metrics

 MITRE ATT&CK:

-- Changes often and is hard to keep up with.
+• Changes often and is hard to keep up with.
 ATT&CK is updated twice per year which is fast for a framework.
-NIST CSF in contrast has only been updated once since it’s inception in 2014 (the update was, in a word, boring).
+NIST CSF in contrast is rarely updated.
 If a team is observing ATT&CK’s entirety, it’s a Sisyphean task.
 And if you’re tracking, you’ve just realized…

-- Does not provide detailed self-assessment methods aka test cases.
+• Does not provide detailed self-assessment methods aka test cases.
 There is a reason: it’s hard to say one way is the right way.
 For example, there are many parameters in a brute force password attack.
 How many password attempts comprise a brute force?
 One team may select 500 and another chooses 5.
 500 is easier to detect, but is it really what threat actors do?
 Which threat actors?
-The ones targeting healthcare or banks?

 Your Metrics Don’t Tie Back to Threat Actors